jonlpersson/ed-latimore/site/_posts/2022-04-19-nofap-benefits.md

 NoFap, a movement in which men are choosing to abstain from masturbating to porn, is more of a lifestyle than a simple online discussion forum.
 Men are using NoFap as a springboard to bigger goals and greater fulfillment.

-Porn is a $97 billion industry globally.<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> Many of its watchers are men in their sexual prime, exploring their sexuality and seeking a dopamine and serotonin release.
+Porn is a $97 billion industry globally.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> Many of its watchers are men in their sexual prime, exploring their sexuality and seeking a dopamine and serotonin release.
 Men that go NoFap and swear by it wouldn’t quit something that feels good and is available in droves without compelling reasons.

 ***Discover more benefits of NoFap on&nbsp;[Mr. Mind Blowing blog](https://mrmindblowing.com/25-crazy-benefits-of-nofap-the-superpowers-of-nofap/){: target="_blank"}.***